Mertens function: Other properties

+where $\Phi(n)$ is the totient summatory function.

 Calculation

 Neither of the methods mentioned previously leads to practical algorithms to calculate the Mertens function.

 Using sieve methods similar to those used in prime counting, the Mertens function has been computed for all integers up to an increasing range of x.

 The Mertens function for all integer values up to x may be computed in O(x log log x) time.
 A combinatorial algorithm has been developed incrementally starting in 1870 by Ernst Meissel, Lehmer, Lagarias-Miller-Odlyzko, and Deléglise-Rivat that computes isolated values of M(x) in O(x^{2/3}(log log x)^{1/3}) time; a further improvement by Harald Helfgott and Lola Thompson in 2021 improves this to O(x^{3/5}(log x)^{3/5+ε}), and an algorithm by Lagarias and Odlyzko based on integrals of the Riemann zeta function achieves a running time of O(x^{1/2+ε}).